 With the biggest maritime force on the planet, China is in a strong position to control the world’s oceans.

 Control comes in many forms.
 The Chinese Communist Party (CCP) is busily deploying fishing fleets to plunder the world’s oceans.
-The CCP is also rewriting the maritime rules of engagement.
+The CCP also is rewriting the maritime rules of engagement.
 In many ways, the CCP has appointed itself ruler of two of the world’s most important oceans, the Pacific and the Indian, dictating who gets to enter—and more importantly, who doesn’t.
 All of this is occurring above the surface.

 But what about below?
 Again, China is leading the way, actively mining the oceans’ floors for valuable minerals.
 With such extensive mining operations, the consequences of an unchallenged China are, for lack of a better word, unimaginable.

-Last year, the author Stephen Chen asked if the world’s deep seas could ever become China’s next mining frontier.
+Last year, author Stephen Chen asked if the world’s deep seas could ever become China’s next mining frontier.
 Twelve months later, the answer is a resounding yes.

 Over the past decade, China has aggressively expanded its engagements in the Indian Ocean.
 The CCP has also expanded its presence in the Pacific.
-This is not by chance.
+This isn't by chance.
 This is part of China’s “two-ocean” strategy; the seeds of this operation were planted two decades ago.
 Although the best-laid plans often go awry, the CCP’s plan to dominate both oceans is going rather well.
-The “two-ocean” strategy was designed for one reason only: to give the CCP greater control of both bodies of water.
+The two-ocean strategy was designed for one reason only: to give the CCP greater control of both bodies of water.

-To put this Indo-Pacific strategy in perspective, it helps to appreciate just how important the two oceans are.
-The Pacific is the world’s largest and deepest ocean, covering roughly one-third of the earth’s surface.
-Meanwhile, the waters of the Indian Ocean reach 28 countries; these countries account for more than a third of the world’s population.
-The Indian Ocean, according to Sri Lankan-based researchers, “holds 16.8% of the world’s proven oil reserves and 27.9% of proven natural gas reserves.”
+To put this Indo–Pacific strategy into perspective, it helps to appreciate just how important the two oceans are.
+The Pacific is the world’s largest and deepest ocean, covering roughly one-third of the Earth's surface.
+Meanwhile, the waters of the Indian Ocean reach 28 countries; these countries account for more than a third of the world's population.
+The Indian Ocean, according to Sri Lankan-based researchers, “holds 16.8% of the world's proven oil reserves and 27.9% of proven natural gas reserves.”
 The Pacific Ocean also has significant oil and gas potential.